ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Breaking the Cycle of Technical Debt in a World That Rewards Quick Fixes</blockquote>

 <h3>2.
-How To Lead One-on-ones As An Introverted Engineering Manager - <a href="https://medium.com/engineering-managers-journal/how-to-lead-one-on-ones-as-an-introverted-engineering-manager-f3543782b0dd" target="_blank" rel="noopener noreferrer">link</a></h3>
+Using the Android Context and Manifest to unveil the Android System Internals (2025 Edition) - <a href="https://medium.com/proandroiddev/using-the-android-context-and-manifest-to-unveil-the-android-system-internals-2025-edition-eb730dd95f1d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Engineering Manager’s Journal`**
+✍️ **posted by `ProAndroidDev`**

-<blockquote>They’re more manageable than you think.</blockquote>
+<blockquote>How the Context and Manifest connect your app with Android’s core system</blockquote>

 <h3>3.
 Google just confirmed the AI reality many programmers are desperately trying to deny - <a href="https://medium.com/coding-beauty/ai-writes-google-codebase-00e6ad35ac7c" target="_blank" rel="noopener noreferrer">link</a></h3>